Shared sunset towards the end of the trip with guests and crew ... laughs and stories all night long

 If Cat Ppalu divers are lucky, the shark gods bestow appearances by hammerheads, lemon sharks, tiger sharks, bull sharks, whale sharks and the black nose shark.

-Our 65-foot catamaran serves as your home base during your dive trip.
-Its sleek styling and 35-foot beam design allows us to maximize the space in guest cabins while giving you the chance to enjoy the magnificent Bahamian scenery topside.
+Our 65-foot crewed sailboat serves as your home base during your dive trip.
+The Cat Ppalu is a schooner rigged sailing catamaran with space for 12 passengers in 6 cabins.
+Its sleek styling and 26′ beam design allows us to maximize the space in guest cabins while giving you the chance to enjoy the magnificent Bahamian scenery topside.

 Our low draft enables us to anchor close to uninhabited islands for further exploring and to enjoy our many water sports like snorkeling and stand up paddle boarding (SUP).

-Sit back and relax.
-Our captain and crew on onboard to handle the details while you’re on vacation.
+Sit back and relax and let our captain handle the details while you’re on your Bahamas dive vacation.
 From meals to dive equipment to eco adventures, you’ll be in capable hands.
 Their job descriptions include making sure you have fun!

 If you’re interested, they’ll be more than happy to show you the ropes from raising the main sail and to explaining how wind power works.